 In the beginning of a dreary grey January, and completely on a whim, we jumped into the car and escaped the city rush for some much needed fresh air.
-I always think that you should start the year with some sort of travelling adventure, and this simple day out was it for us.
+We’re always on the lookout for the best day trips from Lisbon, and this simple day out was going to be one for us.
 We decided on the motorway that we’d be going to Óbidos, a picturesque village north of Lisbon, which I hadn’t visited since I was a child.

 Usually plagued by swarms of tourists, not just for its beauty but for being home to Portugal’s biggest Christmas Village and host to the deliciously named Chocolate Festival, we found ourselves on a sunny saturday morning roaming this gorgeous gem, without a person in sight.
 Imagine being allowed int the shop just before the January sales begin.
 Needless to say, we had a wonderful time exploring this once

 Cholly loved playing around the village, exploring this quaint labyrinth, taking a special interest in conquering the castle and ‘medieval’ playground. Óbidos is a very child-friendly village, with lots to keep the little ones entertained, but I really would recommend leaving the buggy in the car as the cobble stoned streets may prove to be too much of a struggle for a city stroller.